Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Its metal framework gives off a sturdy feel and satisfying heft.
-The headband and the ear cups are wrapped in a premium leather, with fancy stitching and an eye-catching sheen.
-All the elements in the build are tightly and impeccably constructed, and cohesive in Audeze’s stealthy styling.
+The headband and the ear cups are wrapped in premium leather, with fancy stitching and an eye-catching sheen.
+All the elements in the build are tightly and impeccably constructed and cohesive in Audeze’s stealthy styling.

 The ear cups have an interesting asymmetrical, angled shape.
 Audeze did this so that it more closely matches the shape of your ear.
-The SINE is an on-ear headphone (the ear pads rest on top of the ear), so it makes sense for the ear pad cushions follow the ear contour.
+The SINE is an on-ear headphone (the earpads rest on top of the ear), so it makes sense for the earpad cushions to follow the ear contour.
 Speaking of the cushions, they’re a super soft and squishy material (foam-like) and leather-wrapped.

-A nice feature is that the ear cups can rotate flat, either which way.
-The headband doesn’t have hinges to collapse in size, but at least you can slim the headphone down when you take it on the go.
+A nice feature is that the ear cups can rotate flat, either way.
+The headband doesn’t have hinges to collapse in size, but at least you can slim the headphone down when you take them on the go.
 The SINE’s packaging includes a velvety carrying pouch.

-Another considerate incorporation is detachable cables.
+Another considerate incorporation is detachable cables, which are somewhat similar to the Bowers and Wilkins P3 mobile HI-FI headphones.
 Unlike most manufacturers, the SINE’s ear cups each have their own 3.5mm connection.

 That makes it friendly with balanced cables, although, you won’t find that in the box.
+They could be the best wired headphones you could purchase.
 But you’re in for a surprise if you’re an Apple user.
 Audeze made a special cable with an in-line DAC (digital-to-analog converter) and lightning connection.
 This is an awesome feature, so that you can get better sound than your iPhone/iPad provides and not have to carry around a separate DAC unit.

 If you’re not an Apple user, unfortunately, you’ll just have to settle with the sound processor in your mobile device.
 The SINE packaging also includes a standard 3.5mm connection cable.
 Both of cables are flat and rubbery.
 They have a nice amount of length (about 46″) and feel very sturdy.

-The fit of the SINE are fantastic.
-They’re probably the most comfy on-ears I’ve used.
-The ear pads and their openings are larger than you usually find, and I think that helps the on-ear ergonomics (and less concentrated pressure on your ear).
+The fit of the SINE is fantastic.
+They’re probably the comfiest on-ears I’ve used.
+The earpads and their openings are larger than you usually find, and I think that helps the on-ear ergonomics (and less concentrated pressure on your ear).
 Audeze also says that more surface area means more air for acoustics, resulting in better performance.
 But we’ll talk about the sound quality in the next section.

-The SINE are by no means a light headphone, at 230 grams.
+The SINE is not a light headset, at 230 grams.
 But fortunately, that’s of little consequence.
 They remain comfortable even with extended use – attributed to adequate cushioning on the headband and a snug fit on the ears.
 Although, the ear pads aren’t exempt from a little warmth after a while.
 There’s no getting around that.

 On-ear headphones aren’t really what you think of when you picture an ultimate headphone audio experience.
 Audeze’s expertise is full-on, open-back, hard-to-drive headphones, so the SINE’s existence is quite interesting.
 The drive behind it was portability.
 It’s is a lot more travel friendly than Audeze’s other headphones, and its impedance is a measly 20 ohms, which any source can drive.